ronashco/reactjs-card-challenge/README.md

 ## Expectations

-We expect a clean, readable and maintainable code with meaningful comments and js docs.
+We expect a clean, readable and maintainable code with meaningful comments.

-## Estimation

-After reading and understanding the challenge and all of expectations, estimate the challenge development cost, send us your time cost estimation and your reasoning on how you've estimated this. **Please do not start development before getting a confirmation from us**.

 ## Task

-1. Fork this repository (if you don't know how to do that, Google is your friend)
+1. Either clone or private fork this repository (if you don't know how to do that, Google is your friend)
 2. Develop the given challenge
 3. Commit and Push your code to your new repository
-3. Send us a pull request, we will review your code and get back to you
+3. Send us an email and notify us of completion!
+We'll take care about the rest and get back to you.

+**Please do not start development before getting a confirmation from us**.

+Happy Coding! ✊🏻